DVD review: 'The Mysterious Islands.' Provident Films, 90 minutes.

 Similarly, they look at the marine iguanas' talent for "sneezing" out excess salt that they absorbed from their dives.
 They argue that the lizards are a good example of "mediated design," a variation of existing characteristics.
 But hold on.
 If the iguanas have traits that other iguanas don't have, how can the creationists say the traits were always there?

 The creationists go into some length on that last point.
 Not only does evolution serve atheism, they argue; it's also responsible for racism, Marxism, Nazism and eugenicist theories that led to abortion.
-This is guilt by association on a massive level: If you're for evolution, you're in bed with the biggest villains of the 20th century.
+This is guilt by association on a massive scale: If you're for evolution, you're in bed with the biggest villains of the 20th century.

 "There's no way to reconcile the Bible and the Word of God with evolutionary thinking," a team member says.
-He doesn't try to account for Christians, like Francis Collins or John Polkinghorne, who do so.
+He doesn't try to account for Christians, like geneticist Francis Collins or priest-astronomer John Polkinghorne, who do so.

 A final irony hits as The Mysterious Islands flashes a quote from Darwin: "A fair result can be obtained only by fully stating and balancing the facts and arguments on both sides of each question."
 This after 90 minutes of one-sided propaganda.